Skip to main content

 Common Sports Injuries: When to Rest and When to See a Specialist

-By advortho editorial team · 1/21/2026
+By advortho editorial team · January 21, 2026 · 2 min read

 Mild muscle strains and pulls — Grade 1 strains (minor stretching or microscopic tearing) typically resolve within 1-3 weeks with rest, ice, compression, and elevation (RICE protocol).

-Minor sprains — Grade 1 ankle or wrist sprains usually heal within 2-4 weeks with supportive care and gradual return to activity.
+Minor sprains — Grade 1 ankle or wrist sprains usually heal within 2-4 weeks with supportive care and a gradual return to activity.

-Prevention Strategies
+Prevention strategies

 • Warm up before activity and cool down afterward